 “I had no idea how and if I would be able to implement my idea before the Orange Corners Programme.
 It was really heart-warming to see that my ambition to offer training to women could be realised.
 I got to meet other young female entrepreneurs who had similar ideas or encountered similar struggles.
 I didn’t hesitate for a moment when I saw the Facebook post of Orange Corners Sudan in 2019: I thought, this is it.”

 In the first place I was not really thinking of making profit, before joining the Orange Corners Programme.
 It was crazy, but when I joined the Orange Corners Programme I got introduced to the principle of a social enterprise, where I can help vulnerable people in a way that is profitable without being a charity.
 The concept was very unfamiliar to me.
 Now I know that I can help others while supporting myself as well.”

 Sometimes I think you just have to be patient with the whole process in order to prove your point of view and accomplish what you want to achieve.

-- What is the most challenging part about being an entrepreneur?
+What is the most challenging aspect of being an entrepreneur?

 “There are many obstacles put in the way for females in Sudan.
 This can be from a personal, psychological to a financial level.
 These barriers restrict us to enter the business sector, to take initiative and underrates female participation in society.
 Nevertheless, women have the potential and eagerness to work for ourselves, managing their own business if only we would get more support, recognition and credibility for it.
 My start-up is, I believe, a great incentive for female empowerment, as it enables us to have a platform for ourselves and for the work we do.
 It would only be easier if the community would take us a bit more serious.
 But time will prove us right, female participation in the workforce is indispensable in today’s economy and world!
 It is mostly the young, brave and open-minded generation that are able to stand up for female rights and equality, as we provide the solutions for tomorrow.”